-Show up and throw up - a term used to describe a presentation or a demonstration of a product where the prospect's problems are not known.
-In this case you show up and start to show how the product works until someone in the audience seems interested.
+Show up and throw up - a term used to describe a presentation or a demonstration of a product where the prospect's problems are not known (AKA random acts of marketing).
+In this case, you show up and start to show how the product works until someone in the audience seems interested.

-Spray and Pray - a marketing technique that tries everything in an attempt to find a qualified lead.
+Spray and Pray - a marketing technique that employs unfocused methods in an attempt to find a qualified lead.
 Companies employing 'Spray and Pray' spend a lot of money and have a low return on investment (ROI).
 Spray and Pray happens when the target audience is not known.

 Unique Value Proposition - aka Unique Selling Proposition - the unique, differentiated thing you offer your customers.
 It's what sets your company or product apart from the competition.